kellyjonbrazil/jc/docs/parsers/ls.md

     ls options supported:

-    -laR
+                    -lbaR
     --time-style=full-iso
                        -h  file sizes will be available in text form with -r but larger file sizes with human readable suffixes will be converted to Null in default view since the parser attempts to convert this field to an integer.

 Compatibility: